 Opportunities to become involved:

-– The UNCAC Coalition will hold a consultation with its members and the groups in its network to collect input for a detailed submission in March-April 2020, to which you can contribute
+– The UNCAC Coalition held a consultation with its members and the groups in its network to collect input for a detailed submission in March-April 2020, to which you can still contribute.

 – You can also make a direct contribution to the consultation process, as outlined above.